Prior Learning Assessment

 - Contact NTSS to discuss portfolio assessment with an advisor.
 The advisor will help you determine what courses may be a fit to pursue credit via portfolio and give you overall structural guidelines for the final product you will develop.

 - NTSS will then connect you with a faculty member who will oversee the development of your portfolio.
 You will work with that faculty member to outline the learning outcomes of the course that you need to document your prior learning in the portfolio.

-- The final portfolio is submitted to NTSS along with the evaluation fee ($70 per course as of Spring 2011).
+- The final portfolio is submitted to NTSS along with the evaluation fee ($70 per course).
 The faculty member will then review the portfolio and determine if credit should be awarded.
 NTSS then works with Registration and Records to have the credit posted.

 College Level Examination Program (CLEP)